 Disclaimer: A few of these postpartum fashion tips assume you will be breastfeeding your little one.
 That’s what I know so that’s what I shared, but if it doesn’t apply to your situation I hope the other tips will be helpful!

 1. Repurpose Your Maternity Clothes

-Any maternity bottoms with an elastic waist that fits below the belly will be your friend after baby comes.
-(Confession: I wore this skirt every day for two weeks after Bailey was born, and they have oodles of colors to choose from.)
+Any maternity bottoms with an elastic waist will be your friend after baby comes.
+(Confession: I wore this foldover skirt every day for two weeks after my summer baby was born, and they have oodles of colors to choose from.)